microsoft/yardl/docs/reference/binary.md

 # Compact Binary Encoding Reference

 The details of the binary encoding format are provided here for reference.
-You do not need to be familiar this in order to use Yardl, as it takes care of serialization and deserialization for you.
+You do not need to be familiar with this in order to use Yardl, as it takes care of serialization and deserialization for you.
 To learn about the semantics of the data types and how to use them, refer to the [Python](../python/language.md) or [C++](../cpp/language.md) language guides.